-You can use embossing pens to add details and added flourish to any stamped designs - or use them on their own.
+You can use embossing pens to add details and add a flourish to any stamped designs — or use them on their own.
 Embossing pens come with different types of nibs.
 The fine nib allows crafters to add fine detail as well as work on a larger scale.

 Embossing pens can also be used with chalks to add subtle detail to designs.
 The chalks stick to the embossing ink when it is wet giving a darker image.
 To do this simply draw a design using the embossing pen.
 Before waiting for the ink to dry, carefully dust chalk or pigment powder over the surface of the design.
 The pigment powder will stick to the embossing ink, creating a depth of color unique to the embossing ink.
 The chalk will be more subtle elsewhere, making this a great technique to explore.

 An embossing pen is a useful addition to a rubber stamper's toolbox.
 An embossing pen will allow you to add heat embossed features to a card or scrapbook page where otherwise it may have been impossible.